digitalapplied/zoho-v8-sdk/README.md

 *   **Automatic Token Management:** Leverages the SDK's `FileStore` to automatically handle Access Token generation and renewal, storing tokens securely in the `data/tokens/` directory.
 *   **Dynamic Data Center Detection:** Automatically configures the correct API endpoint based on the `ACCOUNTS_URL` provided in the `.env` file (e.g., .com, .eu, .com.au).
 *   **Mandatory Field Workaround:** Includes a safe update pattern (`src/api/leads.py`) that fetches and re-includes potentially required fields to prevent common `MANDATORY_NOT_FOUND` errors.
+*   **Lead Qualification:** Fetches leads based on criteria (e.g., 'Not Contacted') and extracts specific fields for analysis using pagination.
 *   **Clear Configuration:** Centralized configuration via a `.env` file.
 *   **Structured Logging:** Configured logging to `logs/sdk.log` for easier debugging.
 *   **Standard SDK:** Uses the official `zohocrmsdk` package.